NATURE

 Power as Decision-Making

 This face of power consists of conscious actions that in some way influence the content of decisions.
 Identifying who has power is done by analyzing decisions in the light of the known preferences of the actors involved.
-The implication of this view of power is that the most powerful actors in society are those whose opinion are considered and upheld in the decision making.
-The powerful are able to get what they want and make others behave the way they wanted them to.
+The implication of this view of power is that the most powerful actors in society are those whose opinions are considered and upheld in the decision-making.
+The powerful are able to get what they want and make others behave the way they want them to.
 Decisions can be influenced in a variety of ways.
-Keith Boulding distinguished between the use of force or intimidation (the stick), productive exchanges involving mutual gain (the deal), and the creation of obligations, loyalty and commitment (the kiss).
+Keith Boulding distinguished between the use of force or intimidation (the stick), productive exchanges involving mutual gain (the deal), and the creation of obligations, loyalty, and commitment (the kiss).

 Power as Agenda Setting